dataluscorp/browser/docs/performance/memory/heap_scan_mode.md

     run. `--mode=scan` is needed so that when we get a DMD log the entire contents of each block of memory is saved for later analysis.

-With that command line in hand, you can start Firefox.
+With that command line in hand, you can start Datalus.
 Be aware that this may take multiple minutes if you have optimization disabled.

 Once it has started, go through the steps you need to reproduce your